These lemon poppy seed scones drizzled with light lemon glaze are refreshing yet so satisfying in citrus season.

 It is a lemon season.
 Let’s make the best out of it and make these deliciously soft, flaky, buttery lemon poppy seed scones.
 Drizzled with light lemon glaze on top of the scone.
 Perfect for breakfast or afternoon coffee time snack.

 Scones are traditionally connected to England, Scotland and Ireland.
 But when we speak about scones in Northern America, it’s completely something else.
 American scones are very different from British scones.
-The main difference is the amount or ration of fat; in American scones we use more fat, then flour.
-And we use lots of butter, almost three times more then British.
+The main difference is the amount or ration of fat; in American scones we use more fat, than flour.
+And we use lots of butter, almost three times more than British.

 And what about adds-in ?
 Here in North America, we add in anything from dry fruit, fresh fruit to chocolate chips or nuts.
 British scones would very rarely have any of these add-ins; in the exception to raisins or currants.
 But most of the time, they are just simply plain.